Aspen-Discovery/developer-handbook/developer-guidelines.md

 * Consider whether the personal data needs to be stored in Aspen or whether it can be stored in the LMS.
 * Consider how long this data needs to be stored and update the DatabaseCleanUp.java script to ensure the personal data is removed or anonymized at the earliest opportunity.

+## Releaseing

+# Release candidates
+* 10 days Prior to release, a releease candidate ( e.g. 24.12.00-rc.1 ) will be tagged
+* If commits are added to the branch of that tagged release, a new release candidate ( e.g. 24.12.00-rc.2 ) will be tagged at the end of the day

 ## TBD: Aspen Community Code of Conduct
 A document that establishes expectations regarding the behavior of contributors and participants.
 It often helps communities to build a positive social atmosphere.
 Key points that should be covered: